 Kingly are one of only 52 GOTS-certified sock producers in the world.
 We are also the first zero-waste textile company that creates sustainable products for the promotional industry.
-Our company just introduced its “Upcycling project” which intends to retrieve textile waste not for recycling but for using it to create new products.
+Our company just introduced The Kingly Upcycled Project which intends to retrieve textile waste not for recycling but for using it to create new products.

 Production produces waste